-Developed by U-M Precision Health’s Education & Training Workgroup, the certificate is administered by the Department of Learning Health Sciences (DLHS).
+Developed by Precision Health’s Education & Training focus area, the certificate is administered by the Department of Learning Health Sciences (DLHS).
 Please see the DLHS website (medicine.umich.edu/dlhs/precision-health-certificate) for more information.

 The program is open to PhD, MS, MA, M Engineering, and master’s- or doctoral-level health professional students and can be completed in two to four semesters.
 Applications are due August 1 for fall term and December 1 for winter term.

 “The Precision Health Graduate Certificate Program is an excellent opportunity to develop the next generation of researchers who will shape increasingly personalized and customized health care delivery.
 The resources and expertise that exist at the University of Michigan make us uniquely qualified to bring together the many disciplines that play a role in precision health.”